sharifbhuiyan/School_District_Analysis/README.md

 ## School district analysis Summary:
 <p align="justify">Finally, school district analysis have been updated after replacing the reading and math scores for the ninth grade at Thomas High School with NaNs. </p>

-<p align="justify">Overall change was visualized on The district summary, The school summary, performance of Thomas High school based on the overall passing rate,  the scores by school spending per student, by school size, and by school type.</p>
+<p align="justify">Overall changes was visualized on the district summary, the school summary, performance of Thomas High school based on the overall passing rate,  the scores by school spending per student, by school size, and by school type.</p>